spsphulse/My-Portfolio/_posts/2021-11-04-Evolving-Python-code-through-OOPs-and-tests-part-2.md

 ---

-I hope you have gone through the first part here.
+I hope you have gone through the first part [here]({{ site.baseurl }}{% link _posts/2021-11-03-Evolving-Python-code-through-OOPs-and-tests.md %}).
 We will continue to build on the same blocks and try to add more functionality to our seemingly simpe class.

 > **Requirement**: You should be able to change the side for the square object.
 In doing so, perimeter as well as area attributes should get updated.

-First we will add a test function wheree can change the side value of an object and perimeter,area attributes should update based on this new value
+First we will add a test function where can change the side value of an object and perimeter,area attributes should update based on this new value

 ![](/../images/2021-11-04-Evolving-Python-code-through-OOPs-and-tests-part-2/2021-11-04-16-01-27.png)
 *test function to check that updating side updates perimeter and area correctly*